Watch a quick video of RER B train Facts & Figures.

 Paris RER B Train – Overview

-The RER B map shown here is a simplified version, showing only major destinations and connections along the blue colored line.
+The RER B map shown here to the right is a simplified version, showing only major destinations and connections along the blue colored line.

 Tickets & Passes